siddharth201/MyNotes/Swift/CommonSwiftErrors/StaticVar_Requires_Initializer_or_Getter.md

-Add an initializer to silence this error
+>**Error: **'static var' declaration requires an initializer expression or an explicitly stated getter<br/>Add an initializer to silence this error

+## Explanation